JohnGorter/TSCRIPTDEV/slides/09-compiler/010-tsconfig.md

 ## Include & Exclude files

-Exclude files that don't want to ignore.
+Choose which files to target

 ```json
     "include": [